TEAM-A Attends Royal Society Residential Communication and Media Skills Course

 University of Exeter visits QinetiQ to share their expertise, 2018's Tech Talks

 2018 was a great year for the exchange of scientific knowledge.
-TEAM-A is already on its way to supporting the coming together of industry and academia.

 Thank you to: